 Dr. Patten was one of four children, born to Mason Barnett Patten and Pauline Garza Patten in Huntsville, Texas on December 30, 1900.
 Her father, a railway postal clerk, assisted organization of the Houston chapter of the National Association for the Advancement of Colored People (NAACP) in 1918.
 After graduating with the honor of class valedictorian from Colored High School in Houston on June 3, 1917, she enrolled at Howard University where she received both her undergraduate and medical school degrees.
 She received her medical license in 1924.
-During her time at Howard, she became a charter member of the historically black sorority, Delta Sigma Theta, and served as the organization’s national president from 1927 to 1930.
+During her time at Howard, she became a member of the historically black sorority, Delta Sigma Theta, and later served as a charter member of the Houston Alumnae Chapter which was founded in 1927 and served as the chapter’s first president from 1927 to 1930.

 Following graduation, Dr. Patten interned at the Freedman’s Hospital in Washington, D.C. and then returned to Houston in 1923.
 In 1929, she partnered in a successful independent medical practice with general practitioner, Dr. Charles Whittaker Pemberton.
 That year Dr. Patten was one of only 92 black female physicians in the United States.